ReDI-Aarhus/template-advanced-javascript/classes/README.md

 ---

-Feel free to open an issue or ask your instructor if any file is unclear or missing.
+Please ask your instructor if any material is unclear or if you have questions about the content.